A documentary film caught in limbo

 Not long after, Nicoletti was informed by the music publishing company he’d licensed songs from that he couldn’t use any of the songs due to a conflict of interest with another project.
 Since many of The Philly Sound’s interviews were built around the stories behind certain key songs, the news was a crushing blow to Nicoletti’s project.
 The Peacock deal soon dissolved.
 “I personally went from being the highest I’d ever been professionally to completely devastated,” Nicoletti said.

-University’s archive of Sigma Sound songs.
+While Nicoletti considered shutting down production on The Philly Sound, he instead decided to switch gears and remake the film, using Sigma Sound-recorded music from other sources, including Drexel University’s archive of Sigma Sound songs.
 “I knew that about half of the film wasn’t going to change,” Nicoletti said.
 “And it allowed me to use a lot of songs that I left on the table that I personally loved.”

 It took a year and a half to make the revised version of The Philly Sound—what Nicoletti calls “the better version.”
 He brought it back to Peacock, who loved it, but the budget that they offered couldn’t absorb the licensing costs for the songs.
 “We’ve received offers on this film from very credible sources—but they’re the kind of offers that only work if you have funding in place,” Nicoletti said.
-“AMC Theatres, for example, wanted to put this into every major market, and do a real splash with it, but I can’t do anything unless I can pay for the music.”
+“AMC Theatres, for example, wanted to put this into every major market and do a real splash with it, but I can’t do anything unless I can pay for the music.”

 “We’re working every day,” he said, “to try and make another connection.”

-To see a clip of The Philly Sound Heard ‘Round The World, visit the goingthedistancefilms.com.
-For more information about the film, contact Bill Nicoletti at [email protected]
+To see a clip of The Philly Sound Heard ‘Round the World, visit the goingthedistancefilms.com.
+For more information about the film, contact Bill Nicoletti at [email protected].

 Sign up for our newsletter